 What happens if I need to cancel?

-Course and Practice Test and the course only: a $40 fee is charged for cancellations made 7 days or more prior to the start of the first class date.
+There is a $60 fee for cancellations made 7 days or more prior to the start of the first class date.

 Should you need to cancel, please contact us at your first opportunity.
 Thank you.

 How do I register for the SAT & PSAT exams?

 Conduct a Google, Yahoo or Bing search for "College Board SAT".

 Registration via this website is for the preparation courses and practice tests only, and not the exam(s).

 How do I register for the SAT Prep Course?